rackerlabs/support-how-to/content/how-to/cloud-servers/what-are-inodes-in-linux/index.md

 Birth: -
 ```

-Another way to check the inode number of the ***test*** file, you can list it by
+You can also check the inode number of **mytestfile** by listing
 the contents of the directory.
-We can run a combination of commands in the
+You can run a combination of commands in the
-directory, it is located by using `ls` and `grep`.
+directory, by using `ls` or `grep`, as shown in the following examples:

 ```
-[root@Rackspace-Server /]# ls -lhi | grep test
+[root@Rackspace-Server /]# ls -lhi | grep mytestfile
     13 -rw-r--r--.
-1 root root    0 Mar 26 15:51 test
+1 root root    0 Mar 26 15:51 mytestfile
 ```

-Or also with the command `ls -i` specifying the file or directory:

 ```
-[root@Rackspace-Server /]# ls -i test
+[root@Rackspace-Server /]# ls -i mytestfile
-13 test
+13 mytestfile
 ```

-**Note**: Take in count that *test* is the name of the file we are using to show
-the inode number, it can be under any other name or directory and it will bring
-a different inode number.

-#### How to check the inode usage on the Filesystems?
+### Check the inode usage on filesystems

-We are going to check the inodes in all the mounted filesystems, focusing on
+The following example checks the inodes on all the mounted filesystems, focusing on
-**/dev/xvda1** where we have a maximum inodes number of 1,310,720.
+**/dev/xvda1**, which has a maximum inode allocation of 1,310,720:

 ```
 [root@Rackspace-Server ~]# df -i